Research

 Burton’s Mouthbrooder (Astatotilapia burtoni)

-A. burtoni is a highly social cichlid fish that is native to Lake Tanganyika, the Asset 1largest of the East African Rift lakes.
+A. burtoni is a highly social cichlid fish that is native to Lake Tanganyika, the largest of the East African Rift lakes.
 Cichlid fish are well known for their massive adaptive radiation – there are at least 2,000 different species!
 Cichlid species differ in their behavior, morphology, and ecological niche.
 Species also vary in their social and reproductive systems.
 For example, A. burtoni exhibit maternal care, while other species have paternal care, biparental care, polygamous harems with helpers, or monogamous pairs with helpers.

 A. burtoni social communities are made up of adult females and males of two different phenotypes.
 Dominant males are brightly colored, territorial, aggressive, and reproductively active with females.
 In contrast, subordinate males are silver (drab) in coloration, non-territorial, and reproductively suppressed.
 Remarkably, these status phenotypes are plastic!
 Males regularly transition between dominant and subordinate status over the course of their lives.
 Females shoal with subordinate males and reproduce with dominant males.
 A. burtoni gets its common name – Burton’s Mouthbrooder – from female reproductive behavior.
 Following courtship, a female will lay her eggs in the dominant male’s territory and then immediately collect the eggs in her mouth.
 The male then fertilizes the eggs in her mouth as she ‘nips’ at the egg spots on his anal fin.
 The eggs develop into juveniles in the mother’s mouth over the course of ~12 days.